Home » Cryptocurrency Trading Guide

 Market securities or assetsMarket securities or assets – In the stock market, you buy shares of publicly listed companies but in the crypto market, you buy or invest in the coin or the technology and idea behind it and never the company behind it.

-RegulationsRegulations – The stock market being around a long time means that regulators have had time to study it and had understood its nature; therefore, there have been some set of rules and guidelines on how the market is conducted.
-The cryptocurrency market, on the other hand, is just a decade old and regulators are still finding it difficult to understand how this novel market works.
-For now, no definitive rules are guiding the cryptocurrency market and this is one of the reasons the market is still volatile and without control.
+RegulationsRegulations – As the stock market has been around for a long time, regulators have had time to study and understand its nature.
+Therefore, there have been some set of rules and guidelines on how the market is conducted.
+The cryptocurrency market, on the other hand, is just a little over a decade old and regulators are still finding it difficult to understand how this novel market works.
+For now, no definitive rules are guiding the cryptocurrency market, which is one of the reasons for the continuous volatility of the market and the lack of control.

 Market maturityMarket maturity – Age is very important in the financial market.
 The stock market has been active for many centuries, while the cryptocurrency market is still in its first decade.
 Trading volume and market value in the stock market are far larger than that of the crypto market.
 The young age of cryptocurrency is one of the contributing factors to its wide volatility.